albertored11/dotfiles/README.md

 ## summary

-These dotfiles belong to my personal desktop, which features an Arch Linux installation with [bspwm](https://github.com/baskerville/bspwm) as WM and the [Nord theme](https://nordtheme.com/) as main color scheme.
+These dotfiles belong to my personal desktop, which features an Arch Linux installation with [bspwm](https://github.com/baskerville/bspwm) as WM and the [Catppuccin theme](https://github.com/catppuccin/catppuccin) as main color scheme.

 My setup consists in a custom box:
 - Intel i7-10700 (8/16 @ 2.90/4.80 GHz)